Exercise Tubing | Resistance Tubes | Resistance Tubes Exercise Bands

 • Rub a small amount of mild hand soap over the wet tube and then rinse in fresh water.

-• Lay flat to dry, or drape the tube over the back of a chair and allow to thoroughly dry.
+• Lay flat to dry, or drape the tube over the back of a chair and allow it to thoroughly dry.

 • Once dry, rub a small amount of talcum, baby powder, or similar powder over the surface of the tube to prevent sticking.